K’ICHE’ at Oxlajuj Iq’: Mayan Language Institute

 Students will receive 6 credits from Tulane University for: Beginning, Intermediate, or Advanced K’iche’ Maya language (3 credits) and K’iche’ Maya Culture (3 credits).

 This program qualifies as a FLAS-approved program with 140 contact hours of language instruction.
-The FLAS application deadline has passed for 2015.
+Please visit UChicagoGRAD for more information on applying for FLAS.